1. Q: What is an Irrevocable Expenditure?

 - The date on which any portion of this benefit may be revoked.

 OLSE developed a sample Revocable Expenditure Summary, which Covered Employers are permitted, but not required, to use as a model.
+If an employer maintains a medical HRA (that reimburses a range of medical expenses) as well as an excepted benefits HRA, the summary must indicate which funds are part of each plan.

 9. Are there any rules regarding how the employer must distribute the Revocable Expenditure Summary?
 For example, can it be sent electronically?